-Who may apply: student, professional, senior, life, and organizational members of EENC.
+Who may apply: Professional, Student, Senior, New to EE, Life, and all Organizational members of EENC.
 Honorary members are not eligible.

-What you can apply for: Anything that would promote excellence for environmental education in NC, including but not limited to: professional development course fees, substitute teacher fees to allow professional development attendance, student field trip fees, educational books or materials for facility/classroom/workshop, garden resources, etc.
+What you can apply for: Anything that would promote excellence for environmental education in NC, including but not limited to: professional development course fees, substitute teacher fees to allow professional development attendance, student field trip/virtual program fees, educational books or materials for facility/classroom/workshop, garden resources, etc.

 Location: Projects must occur in NC and recipient must live in NC

 Project time frame: Proposed projects must start on/after April 10, 2021 and be completed by December 1, 2021.